 The TFSA annual room limit will be indexed to inflation and rounded to the nearest $500.

 - For more information http://www.cra-arc.gc.ca/tfsa/

-TFSA's are available in a wide range of investment options including mutual funds and Guaranteed Investment Certificates (GICs).
+TFSA's are available in a wide range of investment options such as mutual funds, Guaranteed Investment Certificates (GICs) and bonds.
 Contributions are not tax-deductible.
 Neither income earned within a TFSA nor withdrawals from it affect eligibility for federal income-tested benefits and credits, such as Old Age Security, the Guaranteed Income Supplement, and the Canada Child Tax Benefit.
-Funds can be given to a spouse or common-law partner for them to invest in their own TFSA.
+Funds can be given to a spouse or common-law partner for them to invest in their TFSA.
 TFSA assets can generally be transferred to a spouse or common-law partner upon death.

-Securities and securities related financial planning services are offered through Qtrade Advisor, a division of Qtrade Securities Inc., Member of the Canadian Investor Protection Fund.
+Securities are offered through Qtrade Advisor, a division of Qtrade Securities Inc., Member of the Canadian Investor Protection Fund.